-The ruin area of Aboa Vetus includes the remains of six medieval buildings through which the route is open to visitor runs.
-The urban character of the area can be seen in the ruins and the old cellars.
+Aboa Vetus, the only archaeological museum in Finland, is a town quarter discovered underground.
+The ruin area of Aboa Vetus includes the remains of six medieval houses.
 The Convent Riverfront, one of medieval Turku's main streets, still runs through the museum area today.